-Too many flies and at
+Too many flies and at the same time not enough |

 The fly boxes are assembled and inventoried.
 It's late in the winter season to be doing this; figuring out what needs to be tied.
 I should have done this in November and then got some tying out of the way during the dark, cold months.
 The problem was I was still mourning the close of the good days of fishing and plotting some cold weather trips.
 There was no time to be tying flies for "next" season.